Master’s in Higher Education

 - Letters of recommendation

-Each school will have their own particular set of requirements in order to gain admission to their program.
+Each school will have its own particular set of requirements in order to gain admission to its program.

 Paying for a Higher Education Master’s Degree

 The costs associated with earning your master’s in higher education vary widely depending on the school you choose.
 State universities offer residents discounted prices while private universities can charge more than three times the in-state tuition costs.

 Your financial situation is also a major factor in which program you choose.
 Even if you don’t have the means to attend an expensive school, there are ways to seek help with payment, including scholarships, grants, and financial aid.